“Linked” Chapter 1-4:

 Why Google Went Offline Today and a Little Bit About How the Internet Works

 - Why is that no one from Moratel know how to check if they are receiving and announcing incorrect routes?
 Why is it that Cloudfare needs to do this task?
 What is Moratel not checking themselves?

 - “Peering” is mentioned in the article but never explained?
 “Moratel immediately shutdown the BGP peering with Google after contact was made…”

 - Still would like a more basic explanation of peering though

-- Purpose: 325 Hudson will provide a stable long term neutral and cost effective environment for global and domestic network operators
+- Purpose: “325 Hudson provides a stable long term neutral and cost effective environment for global and domestic network operators”

 - QS: “Meet Me Room”: best place to get connected

 - Why do they look like big black boxes?
 What is the reason behind the design of these?